-The Football Association is the governing body of football for England.
+The Football Association (FA) is the governing body of football for England.
 The Football Association is tasked with the organisation of football in England, putting in to play the rules which have been handed down by the world governing body of football – FIFA.

 The Premier League

-The Football Association Premier League (FAPL) Ltd is the body which runs the top flight of English Football – The Premier League.
+The Football Association Premier League (FAPL) Ltd is the body which runs the top flight of English Football – the Premier League.

-The main role of the Football Association Premier is the organisation of the commercial side of one of the most high profile football leagues in the world.
-For example such commercial decisions as how the television rights for Premier League matches will be sold and how much money clubs will receive when relegated from the league in the form of parachute payments will be made by the FAPL.
+It is effectively a commercial entity which runs the league, making decisions regarding the commercial side of the game.
+For example, it handles commercial decisions such as sponsorship of the Premier League, how television rights for Premier League matches will be sold and how much money clubs will receive when relegated from the league in the form of parachute payments.

 Is there often a conflict between the two bodies?

-The two bodies do have the same interests in relation to the success of English football but the Premier League is only concerned with the top flight of the professional game whereas the FA is concerned with all levels of the game, professional and amateur.
+The two bodies do have the same interests in relation to the success of English football but the Premier League is only concerned with the top flight of the professional game ,whereas the FA is concerned with all levels of the game, professional and amateur.